 Dillon was in a coma for a week after he got stung.
 40-50 students came to visit him every single night.
 Parents, teachers, counselors, coaches and even the principal and administrator came to visit him.
 I had no idea what an impact our son had on our little community.
 We had to have his wake in the high school gymnasium in order to accommodate all the people.
 1,054 signatures were in his book at the wake and not everyone signed it.
 We had the meal at the same time in the cafeteria.
 We were allowed to bring in Dillons 2 dirt bikes and trophies and paintings into the gym.
 What a great tribute!
 The next day after a private family service, the village closed off the streets and allowed us to have a dirtbike procession from the church to the cemetary…what a way to honor our son.

 Dillon was an organ donor.
 He had signed up online shortly after his 16th birthday.
 What a relief this was to me because he hadn’t signed his drivers license, something I had been nagging him about.
 The online donor registry was my Godsend.
 I was so upset that my son was going to die and not be able to donate his organs, but because he had signed up online, he was.
-He has given the gift of sight to 2 people in our state.
-One of them contacted us over the holidays.
-This too brought us comfort.
+He has given the gift of sight to 2 people in our state and improved the lives of over 20 families across the nation with bone and tissue donations.
 Bone and tissue can be stored for up to 5 years and help up to 50 people.
 Please register online today to make sure you can be a donor as well.

 So that’s Dillon’s story for now.
-Someday I will have a book written.
 Dillon was too awesome of a person to forget.
-Please help us with our goal of getting epinephrine (Epi-pens) available to the public without a prescription.
-You can sign the petition today to show your support.
-Just like A.E.D. defibrillators are now available in public places, we can make this dream a reality as well.
-I am open for suggestions and ideas because this is just our first step….sharing our story.
 “We may not be able to ‘do it all’, and we may not be able to ‘do it everywhere’, but we are DOING IT FOR DILLON!”
+Sharing this story is our first step.

 Love and Prayers,